Skip to main content Skip to footer

 What’s being used?
 What’s holding us back?
 And what do we need to move forward?

-On the AI Pulse is the largest and most comprehensive AI survey the social housing sector has seen - and we want everyone to take part.
+On the AI Pulse is the largest and most comprehensive AI survey the social housing sector has seen.

 Why it matters